An introduction to CAFM systems

 - More robust financial management of leases, projects and property portfolios

-As well as keeping a better handle on costs throughout a company’s physical infrastructure, CAFM systems can also significantly enhance efficiency throughout an organisation.
-This can be as a result of being able to plan and manage maintenance schedules more proactively, and by better organising the engineers responsible for carrying this out with distinct workflows, tasks lists and clearly defined routes around the property.
+As well as keeping a better handle on costs throughout a company’s physical infrastructure, CAFM systems can also significantly enhance efficiency throughout an organization.
+This can be as a result of being able to plan and manage maintenance schedules more proactively, and by better organizing the engineers responsible for carrying this out with distinct workflows, tasks lists and clearly defined routes around the property.

 Plus, with the capacity to automate and complete menial tasks with greater accuracy, such as identifying necessary repairs and automatically reordering low-stocked items, CAFM helps to make day-to-day work run more efficiently and feel less repetitive.

 Greater employee wellbeing